openfun/richie/UPGRADE.md

 ## Unreleased

+- `<header>`, `<nav>` and `<footer>` DOM structure was updated for better accessibility.
+Make sure to check that everything still renders correctly if you override header or footer blocks in your templates.

 ## 2.14.x to 2.15.x
 - RegisteredAddress now has a related stylesheet, you have to update the main stylesheet as follows:
   - `_main.scss`